alensh12/Docs/in_app_purchase_nettv.md

 4.  **Server Validation**: App sends the transaction ID to server, which securely checks it with Apple’s App Store server to confirm the purchase is legit.

-5. **Final Result**: On, Success If Apple’s server verifies the transaction, servers registers the purchase.
+5. **Final Result**: On success, If Apple’s server verifies the transaction, servers registers the purchase.
 App gets a “success” message, and gets access to content.
-On, Failure: If the validation fails (e.g., due to an invalid transaction ID or some issue), server sends an error message back to the app.
+On failure, If the validation fails (e.g. Due to an invalid transaction ID or some issue), server sends an error message back to the app.

 ```mermaid
 sequenceDiagram